sandunwira/Lexicon/README.md

 # RhythmWorks
-An attempt to make an audio player using TypeScript
+An attempt to make an audio player using Tauri [Work In Progress]